BDKR-actual/bb_bg/README.md

     -h, --help          Print this help menu
     -d, --directories Full path to image directoy.
 Seperate multiple directories with a comma.
     -c, --cmd Output mechanism...
 Nitrogen for Cinnamon.
 Wmsetbg for Fluxbox, Blackbox, and Windowmaker.
 Plasma for KDE Plasma.
 All lower case!
-    -t, --time This is the interval between image changes -i, --images Search for images matching name provided
+    -t, --time This is the interval between image changes.
+Max time is 9999.
+    -i, --images Search for images matching name provided
 ```